-Elementary Schools In order to maintain a student-to-teacher ratio of approximately 18-22 in grades • 5.0 K-2 teachers K-2, to ensure reasonable class sizes across the district. • 1.0 Board Certified Behavior Analyst The Office of Student Services requests a special education teacher and • 1.0 STRIVE teacher educational support professional for the STRIVE Program due to increased • 1.0 STRIVE ESP enrollment in the specialized program.
-In addition, a 1.0 FTE BCBA districtwide • 0.8 ECDC ESP and .8 FTE additional educational support professional at ECDC is requested to support students with complex learning and social-emotional needs at ECDC and the elementary level.
+In order to maintain a student-to-teacher ratio of approximately 18-22 in grades K-2, to ensure reasonable class sizes across the district.

+The Office of Student Services requests a special education teacher and educational support professional for the STRIVE Program due to increased enrollment in the specialized program.
+In addition, a 1.0 FTE BCBA districtwide and .8 FTE additional educational support professional at ECDC is requested to support students with complex learning and social-emotional needs at ECDC and the elementary level.